 [Section 23B inserted by No. 36 of 2004 s.
 9.]

 23C.
-Determination by the District Court of State with which worker’s employment is connected
+Application to District Court to determine which State is connected with worker’s employment

 (1) If a claim for compensation has been made under this Act, a party to the claim may apply to the District Court for a determination of the question of which State is the State with which the worker’s employment is connected.